find your perfect postgrad program

 Human Resource Management is concerned with the work processes in organisations and the workings of people within companies.
 This is a wide area of research encompassing the recruitment process, training, rewarding, disciplinaries and assessment.
 Studying a PhD in Human Resources will enable the student to undertake specialised research in this field.

-The PhD in Human Resource Management at Cardiff University is a four -year full-time postgraduate course that includes one year of research training.
+The PhD in Management, Employment and Organisation at Cardiff University is a four -year full-time postgraduate course that includes one year of research training.
 This course focuses on three areas – organisation studies, employment studies and public management.

 The shift from personnel departments to human resource departments has involved a shift toward integrated management systems – combining work design, staffing, measurement, development, compensation, and control systems – tied to the organisation’s business plan and strategy.
 This has brought human resource professionals much closer to the business core of organisations, rather than being in a limited support role (such as setting out a firm’s sexual harassment policy).
 As a result, human resource professionals are increasingly valued for their business savvy as well as their knowledge and skill in particular HR functional specialities.